 2. Gamers

 Modern mobile games "weigh" gigabytes.
 For example, Genshin Impact, along with updates and saved progress, requires 20+ GB, and some HD-graphic games with additional resources can take even more.
-Gamers who do not want to constantly delete old games will find that 1 TB of memory allows them to have a large library right on their smartphone.
+Gamers who do not want to constantly delete old games will find that 1 TB of memory allows for a large library right on their smartphone.

 3. Professionals working with large files

-For designers, musicians, architects, and programmers, a smartphone with a large memory capacity allows them to store graphics, videos, audio tracks, 3D models, and codebases.
-This is especially important for those who use mobile versions of professional software (Adobe Lightroom, AutoCAD, DaVinci Resolve).
+For designers, musicians, architects, and programmers, a smartphone with a large memory capacity allows them to store graphics, videos, audio tracks, 3D models, and code bases.
+This is especially important for those who use mobile versions of professional programs (Adobe Lightroom, AutoCAD, DaVinci Resolve).

 4. Bloggers and travelers

-5. Users who do not want to depend on the cloud
+5. Users who do not want to rely on the cloud

 Despite the popularity of cloud services, many people prefer to store data locally.
 This may be due to privacy concerns, access speed, or the desire to have all files at hand even without the internet.